fazanham/Ground-Extraction-From-Point-Cloud/README.md

 You can find a detailed tutorial on setting up OpenCV within your Visual Studio environment here: https://www.deciphertechnic.com/install-opencv-with-visual-studio/

 For installing PCL, you can check out their page.
-They provide pre-built binaries, but if you want to browse their source code you can find more details here: http://www.pointclouds.org/downloads/
+They provide pre-built binaries, but if you want to play around where their source code you can do that as well. http://www.pointclouds.org/downloads/

 Fade2.5D is a great library for performing delaunay triangulation operations (2D, 2.5D and 3D).
 You can check out their page here for more information: